rainmannyc/bikesharing/README.md

 ## **Overview Analysis**

 The purpose of the module and challenge was to create a visualization dashboard and story using Tableau to show our investors that a bike sharing program in Des Moines is a solid proposal.
 To do this, we have gathered and analyzed data in regards to the Citibike program in New York City.
-We have focused on the month of August as it is the busiest time of the year for Citibikes in New York City
+We have focused on the month of August as it is the busiest time of the year for Citibikes in New York City.

 ## **CitiBike Analysis**